Convertible: History

 Most of the early automobiles were open-air vehicles without any roof or sides.
 As car engines became more powerful by the end of the 19th century, folding textile or leather roofs (as had been used on victoria or landau carriages) began to appear on cars.
 Examples of early cars with roofs include the phaeton (a two-seat car with a temporary roof), the brougham or a coupé de ville, having an enclosed passenger compartment at the rear, while the driver sat in front either in the open, or the landaulet, where the driver has a fixed roof and the passenger compartment has a folding roof.
-Less expensive cars, such as the runabouts, sporting roadsters, or sturdy touring cars, remained either completely open air or were fitted with a rudimentary folding top and detachable clear side curtains.
+Less expensive cars, such as runabouts, sporting roadsters, or sturdy touring cars, remained either completely open-air or were fitted with a rudimentary folding top and detachable clear side curtains.